MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-iot-on-minnowboard-turbot/docs/installing-windows-iot-on-minnowboard-turbot.md

     on our [firmware tutorial page](tutorials/updating_your_firmware).

-### Use Dashboard To Download Windows IoT Core OS On SD-Card
+### Use Dashboard to Download Windows IoT Core OS on SD-Card
 1. Open the Windows 10 IoT Core Dashboard you downloaded and installed from the Get the tools page.
 1. Click "Set up a new device".